Finding large counterexamples by selectively exploring the Pachner graph

-We begin with the case where $\mathcal{M}$ is closed, since in this case there are only two possibilities, both of which are straightforward: \begin{itemize} \item If $\mathcal{M}$ is a copy of $S^3$, $L_{3,1}$ or $S^2\times S^1$, then we might delete $\mathcal{M}$ entirely, in which case $\mathcal{M}'$ is empty.\footnote{ Actually, because we have assumed that the initial triangulation $\mathcal{T}$ is interesting, it is possible to prove that the only closed components we will ever encounter are $3$-manifolds with trivial first homology; thus, the $L_{3,1}$ and $S^2\times S^1$ cases are actually impossible.
-However, this detail is not important for our proof.} \item We might undo a connected sum, in which case $\mathcal{M}'$ consists of two closed components.
-In this case, $\mathcal{M}$ is a $3$-sphere if and only if both components of $\mathcal{M}'$ are $3$-spheres. \end{itemize}
+We begin with the case where $\mathcal{M}$ is closed, since this case is comparatively straightforward.
+Only two of the operations from Theorem~\ref{thm:crushing} apply here: \begin{itemize} \item We could delete $\mathcal{M}$ entirely, in which case $\mathcal{M}'$ is empty.
+This only occurs if $\mathcal{M}$ is a copy of $S^3$, $L_{3,1}$ or $S^2\times S^1$; however, as part of the inductive hypothesis, we may assume that $\mathcal{M}$ has trivial first homology, so $\mathcal{M}$ must in fact be homeomorphic to $S^3$.
+Thus, in this case, we see that claims~\ref{handlebody:closedOrInteresting} and~\ref{handlebody:sphereOrHandlebody} both hold trivially. \item We could undo a connected sum, in which case $\mathcal{M}'$ consists of two closed components $\mathcal{C}_1$ and $\mathcal{C}_2$.
+Since